 1. You don’t know why you are contacting me.
 Not really.
 Not deep down.

 I suggest you retrace your steps.
 What is your goal in this interaction?
-Thousands of years of history has trained us to believe that women are supposed to help others.
+Thousands of years of history have trained us to believe that women are supposed to help others.
 Women are supposed to hide their own light, helpfully answer questions, support and encourage, obey and respect.
 If you have decided to contact me for any of the following reasons below, chances are you unconsciously want me to do that for you.
 You perceive that I seem to be moving in a direction you want to go in, and by contacting me, you may draft off and even use and overtake my momentum for yourself.
 None of this is conscious.
 Culture teaches us this is how it’s supposed to go – like I should be happy that I can help you by subtly transferring my extremely hard-earned momentum to you in a culturally sick exchange that seems natural only because it is mostly unspoken and has taken place over the course of most of human history.
 So, even though you either don’t know why you’re contacting me or have mostly good reasons at heart for doing so, really think about how you got to this point.
 Think about the systemic transfers of power and visibility and wealth that continually happen from women toward men.
 Consider therapy.
 Group meetings.
 Workshops.
 I hear Esalen is good and offers a “shared sleeping bag space” for a very low fee.
 There are any number of resources that will help re-set your compass that don’t involve me transferring anything I have of value consciously or unconsciously to you.

 2. I have signaled that I don’t know my place.
 You feel called to put me back in my place.